wangyxxjtu/MAD-Code/README.md

 This is is a PyTorch implementation of our work (2022):

-[Make Manual Architecture Design Great Again]
+[Narrowing the Gap Between Manual Architecture Design and Network Architecture Search]

 ## Introduction
 This work is an interesting exploration, the authors made a comprehensive study on the hyperparameters and Arch. configurations in the manual-designed networks, and found the manual-designed networks could even surpass the NAS-based method if we could appropriately use the configurations: